| Title: | Anomaly Detection using the CAPA and PELT Algorithms |

 minimum number of obseervations |

-Collective anomalies are represented either as changes in mean (gaussMean
+Collective anomalies are represented either as changes in mean (gaussMean),

-).
+variance (gaussVar) or mean and variance (gaussMeanvar).
 See vignettes for details.

 If x is a matrix then the values in each row are treated as IID replicate observations.